 Earlier this year on a well-earned break sandwiched between the World Congress on Public Health in Melbourne, and the World Health Assembly in Geneva, Public Health Association of Australia CEO, Michael Moore, took time out to travel to (and through) some of the most fascinating parts of Europe with his wife Helen.

-In the post below Moore, who is also President of the World Federation of Public Health Associations, shares some of the highlights of their very active holiday, and a few public health insights, as part of our #CroakeyGo series.
+In the post below Moore, who is also President of the World Federation of Public Health Associations, shares some of the highlights of their very active holiday, and a few public health insights.

 Grab yourself a cuppa and enjoy!